ant-research/AvatarArtist/README.md

 ```

-### Custom Data Process
+### Custom Data Processing

-We provide a set of scripts to process input images and videos to be used as inputs for our model.
+We provide a set of scripts to process input images and videos for use with our model.
 These scripts ensure that the data is properly formatted and preprocessed, making it compatible with our inference pipeline.
 You can use them to prepare your own custom data for generating results with our model.

-Please refer to [this guide](https://github.com/ant-research/AvatarArtist/tree/main/data_process) for how to obtain the  inference data.
-You can also see the [demo data](https://github.com/ant-research/HeadArtist/tree/main/demo_data) for reference.
+Please refer to [this guide](https://github.com/ant-research/AvatarArtist/tree/main/data_process) to learn how to obtain the inference data.
+You can also check the [demo data](https://github.com/ant-research/HeadArtist/tree/main/demo_data) for reference.
 The data structure is shown below.

-The files in the "dataset" folder serve as the final input to the model, while the other files are intermediate outputs from the data processing pipeline:
+The files in the `"dataset"` folder serve as the final input to the model, while the other files are intermediate outputs from the data processing pipeline：

 ```
 📦 datasets/